Leganés: Sports

 The City Council supports local clubs through annual collaboration agreements and subsidies for non-profit entities.

-Football is the most practiced sport in Leganés, in its traditional, women’s football, and futsal variants.
-With nearly 5,000 registered players and 230 teams in local and federated competitions, Leganés is one of the region’s top municipalities for football clubs.
-The most prominent club is CD Leganés, currently in Spain’s Second Division, having played four seasons in the top tier.
+Football is the most practiced sport in Leganés, in its traditional, women's football, and futsal variants.
+With nearly 5,000 registered players and 230 teams in local and federated competitions, Leganés is one of the region's top municipalities for football clubs.
+The most prominent club is CD Leganés, playing in the Second Division in the 2025/6 season, having played four seasons in the top tier.

 The city has excelled in other sports, both individual and team-based, with a strong focus on grassroots development.
 In handball, the main team is Club Balonmano Leganés, competing in Primera Nacional.
 In volleyball, Club Voleibol Leganés has teams in Liga Iberdrola and Superliga Masculina 2.
-In basketball, Club Baloncesto Leganés has a team in the women’s second division.
+In basketball, Club Baloncesto Leganés has a team in the women's second division.
 In martial arts, the Sánchez Élez-Sanabria Sports Club excels in taekwondo, and the Víctor Pradera Club in karate and judo.
 In swimming, the Club Natación Leganés stands out.

 The Leganés Sports Association for Integration (ADIL) is the main sports entity for people with disabilities.